 - If water is detected in the tank, remove it.

 - Inspect fill and vapor caps for damage and missing gaskets, replace if necessary.

-- Audit your fuel delivery company’s tank filling process and request water content be included on the delivery Certificate of Analysis.
-Make sure to also measure water level before and after each fuel delivery.
+- Audit your fuel delivery company’s tank filling process and request water content to be included in the delivery Certificate of Analysis.
+Make sure to also measure the water level before and after each fuel delivery.

 - Use water-sensitive fuel filters and watch for slowed-down fueling, this can be a sign of a problem.